KunalSachdev2005/Excel_Quote_Processing_API/README.md

    - Changes in formulas by salespersons.
    - Use of obsolete templates.
 2. Time-consuming & error-prone manual data entry.
+3. Each customer reaching out to the insurance company is assigned a unique lead id.
+A customer might upload the same excel file twice or thrice to the API leading to redundancy in lead id.

 ### Modified Process
 ![Modified Process](https://github.com/KunalSachdev2005/Quote_Extraction_Automation_API/blob/main/media/Modified_Process.png)